CMMC Compliance Costs

 Subtotal (Year 1) $40,000–$138,000

-• Internal IT staff time: 400–1000 hours over 3–6 months (your team diverted from other work)
+• Internal IT staff time: 400–1000 hours over 3–6 months (your team not working on anything else)

-• External consultant support: $20,000–$100,000 (optional but recommended)
+• External consultant support: $20,000–$100,000 (optional, but recommended unless you've done this before)

 • Training & change management: $5,000–$15,000